prateekmaj21/Loan-Approvals-Prediction/README.md

 # Loan-Approvals-Prediction
 Problem Statement: Create a Machine Learning Model for Loan Approval.

+How to Run: cd to Directory, then :Python project_final_gui.py

 # About Dataset
 ●	The loan approval dataset is a collection of financial records and associated information used to determine the eligibility of individuals or organizations for obtaining loans from a lending institution.